 If the job responsibilities are listed, nobody has to wonder whose job it is to update the website, order supplies or monitor inventory levels.
 All the items will be listed, organized, systematized, and viewable to all.

 Impact of clearly defined roles

 You, as a leader, will know who is responsible for what and who to hold accountable for it.
 It also makes the transition for your successor or new recruits easier.
 Once employees know what their job is through an automated delegation model, you no longer have to manage and juggle tasks to keep on top of things.
-It becomes a clearly defined role for a team member to free up valuable time for you to push the business forward.
+It becomes a clearly defined role for a team member.
+This frees up valuable time for you to push the business forward.

-In an interesting article in the Harvard Business Review, a study by Tamara Erikson was summarized on team dynamics at the BBC and Reuters.
-In her research, she found that in cases where employees’ roles were clearly defined there was better successful collaboration in teams.
-In her findings, she observed that collaboration success was higher when individual roles were defined rather than that of a group approach.
+In an interesting article in the Harvard Business Review, a study by Tamara Erikson summarizes team dynamics at the BBC and Reuters.
+She found that in cases where employees’ had clearly defined roles, team collaboration was more successful.
+In her findings, she observed that collaboration success was higher with defined individual roles rather than with a group approach.